NikitaPishel/live-sim/misc/texts/ready-readme/README.md

 - There should be an environment example that should be user-friendly, so it can be used for learning or showcasing to people who are not very familiar with programming or/and how AI works.
 - No AI tools should be used (e. g.
 ChatGPT, Copilot)

-In the end I came up with hybrid model trained by evolutional process.
+In the end I came up with hybrid model trained by evolutionary process.
 In creation I worked with following topics:

 - **Artificial Intelligence:** Creating neural networks from scratch and training them
 - **Optimization:** Making code space and time efficient as possible by different methods